SwooshyCueb/mini-buildd/doc/user.rst

 	MINI_BUILDD: AUTO_BACKPORTS: CODENAME-REPOID-SUITE[,CODENAME-REPOID-SUITE...]
 	  After successful build for the upload distribution, create and upload automatic internal ports for the given distributions.

+	MINI_BUILDD: INTERNAL_APT_PRIORITY: APT_PRIORITY
+	  Set APT priority for internal apt sources in builds.

+	  The default is 1, which means you will only build against newer packages in our own repositories in case it's really needed by the build dependencies.
+This is the recommended behaviour, producing sparse dependencies.

+	  However, some packages with incorrect build dependencies might break anyway, while they would work fine when just build against the newest version available.

+	  So, in case you don't care about sparse dependencies, you can pimp the internal priority up here, for this upload only.
+	  Usually, you use a prio of "1" to enable sparse dependency builds, and "500" to always build against newest versions of mini-buildd's own repository.

+	  This overwrites the extra config "Internal-APT-Priority" for the distribution.

 .. _user_api:

 *************